azhlebinkov/odin-recipes/README.md

-This is my first web site featuring a few of my favorite recipes.
-Please ignore the spelling mistake on the repository name, I can't spell.
-Tnx!
+This is my first web site featuring a few recipes that I liked from the web.
+Please go ahead and review and if you try them please let me know how it went!
+Enjoy!